 After healing from an injury to your lower back, hips, pelvis, legs, or feet, you should immediately consult with an orthopedic physician.
 Their job would be to assess whether or not the injury had affected your feet alignment or gait.
 If there is an issue, an orthotic device or pad can compensate for the deficiency and perhaps correct it in short order.

 Before moving on, it’s important for us to point out that the use of orthotics could be temporary or permanent.
 It will depend on the extent of the problem and the likelihood the problem can be corrected over time.

 How to Tell if a Child needs Orthotics

 Children are particularly vulnerable to foot problems that can lead to improper development and alignment of their feet.
 Until the age of about 20, bones are continuing to develop.
 Until bones in the feet are fully developed, they are prone to problems.

 In case you are wondering, there are some solid indicators that your child is having problems walking or running.
 The indicators include:

-If you notice any of these signs, it’s imperative that you take your child to see a podiatrist right away.
+If you notice any of these signs, it’s imperative that you take your child to see a podiatrist for Pediatric Orthotics.
 The earlier you get a diagnosis, the more likely it is that orthotics can actually correct the problem while providing immediate relief.